scottwater/blog/_pages/now.md

 link_title: Now
 ---

-My primary activity/responsibility – Raising two wonderful daughters with my amazing wife.
+My primary activity/responsibility – Raising two great daughters with my fantastic wife.

 During _business_ hours, I am the co-founder of KickoffLabs.
 I focus primarily on the software development side if the business.